plt3/dotfiles/README.md

 ### Karabiner-Elements:

 - caps lock to escape if pressed alone, control if pressed with another key
-- ctrl + w deletes previous word everywhere like in Vim
+- `ctrl+w` deletes previous word everywhere like in Vim
 - left/right shift moves forward/backward by one word
 - yabai keybinds
 - type letters with accents by pressing vowel + t/n/s as a chord